 Once you’ve booked your cruise, get ready for a great adventure!
 But, no matter what cruise you ultimately book, you will still have some additional decisions to make that will greatly shape you cruise vacation and will influence how much you actually spend.
 Some of the biggest decisions in this regard involve booking shore excursions.
 And, deciding what onboard packages to buy like drink packages.

 Would you like a pdf version of this post e-mailed to you?
 Join our mailing list to get a free expanded version that you can download.
-You will also get free access to our library of practical cruise planning resources.

 Also, for more comprehensive information about cruising with kids, get the book: The Family Cruise Companion’s Guide to Cruising With Kids.